matruong2/tile-generation/README.md

 ## Visualizing Different Maps With Tiles

 My [webmap](https://matruong2.github.io/tile-generation/index.html) has 4 different layers showing each of the tile sets that I have created.
-I decided to focus the area around the Greater Seattle Area because the geospatial dataset I decided to work with was about the people without a High School Diploma in Washington State.
-All of the tile sets have an available zoom level from 3 to 12.
+I decided to center the map around Washington state because the geospatial dataset I decided to work with was about the people without a High School Diploma in Washington State.
+All of the tile sets have an available zoom level from 3 to 10.

 ### Tile Set 1: Base Map